sfremann/Traummacher/README.md

 *Project Date: Winter 2023*

+## Summary

 ![image](ReadMeResources/preview.png)

 https://github.com/sfremann/Traummacher/assets/156663748/d2997ea4-2e51-4fcf-95b6-78f3a2879c54

+“What happened?
+I can’t remember.
+I think I lost something… or someone.”

+Play as an amnesiac character, explore their apartment to help them retrieve their memories of loss and face grief.
+Your choices will influence their memories, and their past.

 ## Concept

-_Traummacher_ is an immersive experience in a 3D environment where the player embodies a character suffering from amnesia regarding the loss of a loved one.
-By putting themselves in the shoes of this character, the player can gradually discover their memories and remember with them the origin and nature of their grief.
+_Traummacher_ is an immersive experience in a 3D environment following a character suffering from amnesia after the loss of a loved one.
+By putting themselves in the shoes of this character, the player can gradually help them retrieve their memories and face their grief.
 The experience is very metaphorical and pictorial, and is therefore subject to interpretation.

-*Traummacher* is a small game developed as part of a course on media and interactivity in winter 2023 at our university *Université de Technologie de Compiègne*.
+_Traummacher_ is a small game developed as part of a course on media and interactivity in winter 2023 at our university _Université de Technologie de Compiègne_.
 Our idea was to broach the topic of grief through an immersive game where the player's choices would impact the character's past history.
-We wanted to create an immersive experience with dreamlike sequences, using sound and visual ambiance to accompany the development of the story and introduce feelings.
+We wanted to create an immersive experience with dreamlike sequences, using sound and visual ambiance to deliver the story and trigger emotions.

 > [!NOTE]
 > Being a university project this experience is not 100% finished nor optimised.

 > [!NOTE]
-> VR experience based on the same topic using most of this project's assets but with differences in gameplay and storytelling: [*Traumer*](https://github.com/sfremann/Traumer)
+> We also made a VR experience based on the same topic using most of this project's assets but with differences in gameplay and storytelling: [*Träumer*](https://github.com/sfremann/Traumer)

 ---